arienchen/pytibrv/README.md

 ```

 ### Callback
-In C, callback is declared as
+In TIBRV/C, callback is declared as

 ```C
 typedef void (*tibrvEventCallback) (
                   tibrvEvent          event,